Washtenaw County Treasurer

 Catherine McClary, CPFO, CPFIM

-Step Forward Michigan Offering Assistance to Homeowners Struggling With Property Tax and/or Mortgage Payments
+Assistance With Property Tax and Mortgage Payments

 Washtenaw County residents who qualify for the program can receive up to $30,000 in one-time assistance to pay past due property taxes, or taxes and mortgage payments combined.